R3Conclave/conclave-core-sdk/README.md

 [API docs](https://docs.conclave.net/api/index.html).

 ## Contributing
 We encourage you to contribute to Conclave.
-Have a read of our contribution [guidelines](CONTRIBUTING.md).
+Please read our contribution [guidelines](CONTRIBUTING.md).

 ### Community
 You can also interact with the Conclave community on these channels: